-The Maine Quality Centers have helped over 261 Maine businesses expand and strengthen their workforce.
-The result: 17,321 Maine people have been trained for new positions.
+The Maine Quality Centers have helped over 279 Maine businesses expand and strengthen their workforce.
+The result: 22,548 Maine people have upgraded their skills and/or been trained for new positions.

 Get started with customized workforce training

 The Maine Quality Centers program offers workforce training grants to Maine employers interested in providing training for new or current employees.

 For many employers, the grants can make it possible for you to strengthen the skills of your workforce at little or no cost.
 Apply for a grant.